 As PsychCentral explains, CBT was developed outside of the drug addiction treatment context but has been successfully adapted to this area.
 Its approach is a blend of psychotherapy and behavioral therapy; psychotherapy focuses on people’s thought patterns beginning in childhood while behavioral therapy looks at people’s thoughts, behaviors, and problems.

 The main goal of CBT is to identify and change a person’s unhealthy thought and behavioral patterns to bring about personal transformation.
 This treatment occurs in one or more 50-minute sessions per week and helps a person to investigate her thoughts so as to not act impulsively or mindlessly.
 Bringing greater mindfulness to one’s actions can have a positive downstream effect of ameliorating one’s life overall.
-The following are some additional benefits a recovering person can expect to receive from CBT:

 - A structured session opening with the patient stating problems and goals rather than talking freely